 The 'curl -o' option can choose a different name to save the output file

 In the above example, I have used 'curl -O' to save the file with the same name as in the URL "idf_wddevents19sep19_sql.sql.gz" and using 'curl -o' to save the output file as "backup.sql.gz".

 Note: Using the above curl command we can download multiple files at a time.
 In the above example, I have downloaded 2 different files from the same website "idf-backup19sep19.tar.gz and idf_wddevents19sep19_sql.sql.gz" at a time with the advantage of using '-O' option.
 You can try with different websites.

 5. How to continue from an interrupted download?

 curl -C - -O https://www.linuxteck.com/idf_wddevents19sep19_sql.sql.gz

 Note: Using the above command we can easily resume the file at the point of interruption.
-For e.g., If we started to download a big sized file and in-between when it gets interrupted, then we need to start the process once again from the beginning.
-To avoid the process again from the beginning, we can use the above command to continue where the download got interrupted.
+For e.g., if we start to download a large size file and in-between when it gets interrupted, then we need to start the process once again from the beginning.
+To avoid the process again from the beginning, you can use the above command to continue where the download got interrupted.

 6. How to limit the download speed rate?

-7. How to display the download status in a progress bar?
+7. How to display the download status in the progress bar?

 # curl -# -O https://www.linuxteck.com/idf_wddevents19sep19_sql.sql.gz

-8. How to download files from FTP server?
+8. How to download files from an FTP server?